JLLeitschuh/ktlint-gradle/README.md

 in the [KtlintExtension](plugin/src/main/kotlin/org/jlleitschuh/gradle/ktlint/KtlintExtension.kt)
 object will be used.

-The version of KtLint used by default _may change_ between patch versions of this plugin.
+The version of ktlint used by default _may change_ between patch versions of this plugin.
 If you don't want to inherit these changes then make sure you lock your version here.

 ```groovy